NortonLifeLock (NASDAQ:NLOK) Issues FY 2022 Earnings Guidance

-NortonLifeLock (NASDAQ:NLOK) last released its quarterly earnings results on Thursday, November 4th.
-The company reported $0.43 earnings per share for the quarter, beating the consensus estimate of $0.42 by $0.01.
-The business had revenue of $692.00 million during the quarter, compared to analysts’ expectations of $695.27 million.
-NortonLifeLock had a negative return on equity of 177.25% and a net margin of 23.52%.
-The firm’s revenue for the quarter was up 10.5% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.33 EPS.
-Equities analysts forecast that NortonLifeLock will post 1.72 EPS for the current fiscal year.

-A number of equities analysts have recently commented on NLOK shares.
-Barclays lifted their target price on NortonLifeLock from $31.00 to $32.00 and gave the stock an overweight rating in a report on Thursday, July 15th.
-Royal Bank of Canada lifted their target price on NortonLifeLock from $26.00 to $27.00 and gave the stock a sector perform rating in a report on Friday.
-Mizuho reiterated a buy rating and issued a $26.00 target price on shares of NortonLifeLock in a report on Friday.
-Finally, HSBC cut NortonLifeLock from a buy rating to a hold rating in a report on Wednesday, August 11th.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat, NortonLifeLock currently has a consensus rating of Buy and a consensus target price of $27.83.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
+Investors of record on Monday, November 22nd will be paid a $0.125 dividend.
+The ex-dividend date is Friday, November 19th.
+This represents a $0.50 annualized dividend and a dividend yield of 1.96%.
+NortonLifeLock’s payout ratio is 33.33%.

-A hedge fund recently raised its stake in NortonLifeLock stock.
-Morgan Stanley boosted its holdings in shares of NortonLifeLock Inc. (NASDAQ:NLOK) by 11.2% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 1,980,066 shares of the company’s stock after acquiring an additional 199,389 shares during the quarter.
-Morgan Stanley owned 0.34% of NortonLifeLock worth $53,897,000 as of its most recent SEC filing.
-90.96% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in NortonLifeLock stock.
+Morgan Stanley increased its stake in NortonLifeLock Inc. (NASDAQ:NLOK) by 11.2% in the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 1,980,066 shares of the company’s stock after purchasing an additional 199,389 shares during the quarter.
+Morgan Stanley owned approximately 0.34% of NortonLifeLock worth $53,897,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 90.96% of the company’s stock.

 NortonLifeLock, Inc engages in the provision of security, storage, and systems management solutions.
 The firm focuses on providing consumer cyber safety with its business solutions.
 The company was founded by Gary Hendrix in April 1982 and is headquartered in Tempe, AZ.